-- 3.12.1.1 - 3.14.1.1 To implement the Plan through the use of powers conferred upon the Township under the Planning Act, the Municipal Act, the Building Code Act, the Aggregate Resources Act, the Development Charges Act, the Local Improvement Act, and other applicable legislation. - 3.12.1.2 - 3.14.1.2 To monitor residential growth relative to the economic development of the Township. - 3.12.1.3 - 3.14.1.3 To implement the Plan by updating the comprehensive restricted area (zoning) by-law and other appropriate by-laws. - 3.12.1.4 - 3.14.1.4 To participate in other government programs which comply with this Plan and are appropriate to and benefit the residents of Loyalist Township. - 3.12.1.5 - 3.14.1.5 To develop one and ten year municipal capital works programs to enable sound municipal planning and budgeting.
+3.14.1.1 To implement the Plan through the use of powers conferred upon the Township under the Planning Act, the Municipal Act, the Building Code Act, the Aggregate Resources Act, the Development Charges Act, the Local Improvement Act, and other applicable legislation.

+3.14.1.2 To monitor residential growth relative to the economic development of the Township.

+- 3.14.1.3 To implement the Plan by updating the comprehensive restricted area (zoning) by-law and other appropriate by-laws. - 3.12.1.4 - 3.14.1.4 To participate in other government programs which comply with this Plan and are appropriate to and benefit the residents of Loyalist Township. - 3.12.1.5 - 3.14.1.5 To develop one and ten year municipal capital works programs to enable sound municipal planning and budgeting.
 To integrate asset management and long term financial planning with this Plan to ensure a coordinated approach to making sound financial and business decisions for all residents while promoting growth and development. - 3.12.1.6 - 3.14.1.6 To provide an adequate system of development charges, impost fees and such other fees as are deemed appropriate by Council.
 To explore all possible revenue sources available to the Township; capital funding is critical given the Township's significant infrastructure deficit, and to match appropriate revenue sources, such as development charges and impost fees, to growth related infrastructure.
 To ensure the fair and equitable distribution of user rates, property taxes, fees and charges to taxpayers, rate payers, and the community. - 3.12.1.7 - 3.14.1.7 To prepare subwatershed plans for the urban areas in order to facilitate the coordinated implementation of environmental goals and objectives as part of the land development process.

-PART 4 - GROWTH MANAGEMENT
+GROWTH MANAGEMENT

-1.5.2 THE STRATEGY 4.1 INTRODUCTION
+1.5.2 THE STRATEGY

-Settlement area land use patterns will be based on densities and a mix of land uses that efficiently use land and resources, infrastructure and public service facilities, minimize negative impacts to air quality and climate change, promote energy efficiency, support active transportation, transit and the efficient movement of goods.
+Settlement area land use patterns will be based on densities and a mix of land uses that efficiently use land and resources, infrastructure and public service facilities and avoid the need for their unjustified and/or uneconomical expansion, minimize negative impacts to air quality and climate change, promote energy efficiency, support active transportation, transit and the efficient movement of goods, as well as prepare for the impacts of a changing climate.
 Loyalist Township is expected to reach a population of 18,024 to 23,551 by the year 2020.
 This Official Plan accommodates residential, industrial, and commercial development.
 Growth is balanced with protection of the environment and of areas with resource potential.

-4.2 Policies
+4.2 POLICIES